 Learn more about sealing Nevada criminal records.

-All marijuana crimes are deportable with one exception: Possessing 30 grams or less for personal use.
+All marijuana crimes are deportable with one exception: Possessing 30 grams or less for personal use.11

 Non-citizens facing prosecution should hire an attorney immediately.
 The attorney may be able to get the charge dropped.
-Or he/she may get the charge reduced to a non-deportable offense.
+Or they may get the charge reduced to a non-deportable offense.

-11. Can I be fired for using marijuana?
+11. Can I be fired in Nevada for using marijuana?

 Yes.
-Nevada employers can drug-test their employees and fire them for having consumed marijuana.
-But if the employer drug-tested the employee for an illegal reason (such as for the employee’s race, nationality, religion, etc.), then the employee may have legal recourse to recover lost wages and/or be reinstated.
+Nevada employers can drug-test their employees and fire them for having consumed marijuana.12 Though if the employer drug-tested the employee for an illegal reason (such as for the employee’s race, nationality, religion, etc.), then the employee may have legal recourse to recover lost wages and/or be reinstated.

 Learn more about Nevada drug crimes.
 See our related article, Is Weed Legal in Nevada?